astronomer/docs/learn/airflow-opensearch.md

           Burn                                     3
     ```

 4. (Optional) Listen to the [song](https://open.spotify.com/track/7qfoq1JFKBUEIvhqOHzuqX?si=49a2e7c259ad43e2) that mentions your keyword the most.
-Astronomer recommends to listen to the full Hamilton musical while writing Airflow pipelines.

 ## Conclusion